-If you are wanting more air flow while printing with your Robo C2, follow this step-by-step guide to uninstall your stock fan duct, and install your shiny new 3D printed fan duct with no extra hardware.
+If you are wanting more air flow while printing with your Robo C2 or R2, follow this step-by-step guide to uninstall your stock fan duct, and install your shiny new 3D printed fan duct with no extra hardware.
 This 3D printed fan duct should provide even better airflow to your prints and make print cooling and bridging that much better.
 The finished product is shown below.

 Download the model and print